0xd4y/Writeups/index.md

 ## TryHackMe

 <a href="https://0xd4y.github.io/WriteUps/TryHackMe">TryHackMe</a> tends to have easier challenges than HacktheBox, but sometimes there are boxes that can prove to be a real challenge.
-In any case, there is a lot to learn from https://tryhackme.com, and I encourage anybody to try the website out.
+In any case, there is a lot to learn from <a href="https://tryhackme.com">https://tryhackme.com</a>, and I encourage anybody to try the website out.

 ### Avengers (Easy)